rexlunae/simple-endian-rs/README.md

 * https://crates.io/crates/endian_trait
 * https://crates.io/crates/byteordered
 * https://crates.io/crates/persistence - A library that wraps structs in mmap, and can be used well with this to make those structs portable.
+* https://crates.io/crates/endian-type - The endian-type library.
+This appears to be essentially the same approach as this crate, but contains less functionality.
+* https://crates.io/crates/endian-types - Another very similar approach.